russell-archer/StoreHelper/README.md

 This procedure is the same whether you're using a local StoreKit test environment, sandbox testing or the live App Store:

-- Get a `Set` of `ProductId` (e.g. hardcode the list, or read it from a property file as StoreHelper does)
+- Get a `Set` of `ProductId` (e.g. hardcode the list, or read it from a property file as `StoreHelper` does)
-- Asynchronously call the StoreKit2 `Product.products(for:)` method, passing it the set of `ProductId`
+- Asynchronously call the `StoreKit2` `Product.products(for:)` method, passing it the set of `ProductId`
 - The App Store returns a collection of `Product`, each element of which contains localized product information
 - Display product information, along with a purchase button, to the user

-These are the steps to required to request localized product information from the App Store when using `StoreHelper`:
+These are the steps required to request localized product information from the App Store when using `StoreHelper`:

 - `StoreHelper` is a class that conforms to the `ObservableObject` protocol: